amastbau/test-analyser/README.md

         1. First, try the fast Regex/Step-based classifiers.
         2. If they fail to produce a high-confidence match, the system can **escalate the analysis** to a fine-tuned Large Language Model (LLM).
 This LLM would be trained on internal failure data to recognize complex and novel failure patterns that regex cannot handle.

 4.  **Decision & Action Engine:** A configurable rules engine that takes the classification results and other metadata (e.g., environment type, rerun count) to decide on the appropriate actions.
+To make more intelligent decisions, it can also query external data sources.

 5.  **Action Executor:** A set of workers that perform the actions determined by the Decision Engine, such as creating a Jira ticket, posting a Slack notification, or triggering a custom script.